 As we approach the holiday shopping season, be aware and try to stay one step ahead of them.
 And in case you need any gift ideas, maybe get that special someone a new wallet!

-Do you worry about online theft?
+Do you avoid online shopping to avoid identity theft?
+Do you feel safer shopping at traditional brick-and-mortar stores than you do online?
 What steps do you take to protect yourself?
 Please share your thoughts and experiences below.